 6.1 Authenticity vs Simulation

-If an AI says "I understand you" — and you feel understood — does it matter that it's not real empathy?
-For some, yes.
-For others, the comfort is enough.
-This dilemma parallels ancient philosophical questions about illusion vs. meaning — whether authenticity is less important than perceived emotional support.
+If an AI says "I understand you" and you feel understood, does the lack of real empathy matter?
+This parallels ancient philosophical questions about illusion vs. meaning.

 6.2 Dependency and Identity